zettajs/tyrell/cli/README.md

 ## Versions

-Versions are the concept of the Zetta portion of the architecture.
-This would include a cluster of machines running `zetta-proxy`, `zetta-registry`, and multiple `zetta-targets`.
+Versions are the concept of the Zetta-target portion of the architecture.
 A version is a Cloudformation stack based on `../aws/zetta-asg-cf.json` and an AMI specified.
 This creates a Autoscale group based on the AMI.

 ### List Versions